ErrorxCode/EasyInsta/CONTRIBUTING.md

 ## Contribution guide
 First of all, to contribuite in this project, you need to be good in OOPs and must know to use **okhttp** client.
 But before that, we need a openapi specifiaction where all the api requests will be listed with proper formate.
 We just have to impliment the request one by one in java.

 So before getting stared....what we need is the reverse enggineered endpoints of instagram.
-If you know that, then please collect api endoints and later I will provide you with a `.json` file in which you have to add your discovered endpoints.
+If you know that, then **give me your postman email** and I will invite yout to collabration workplace where all the endpoints are collected.
+Later, I will provide you with a `.json` file in which you have to add your discovered endpoints.
 If not, then please wait for the openapi specification to get ready.

 ## Styleguides
 Follow [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), see other bits of the code base, and write consistent code.